Leader-board/OA-and-Interviews/Application experiences/2023-24/Rokos Capital Management/2024 Quant Graduate Programme.md

 Unfortunately we have decided against progressing your application to the afternoon interviews – I appreciate this is disappointing news but the calibre of candidates was exceptionally high and the team have had to make some incredibly difficult decisions.

-Whilst you were strong technically and impressed in your Core Quant interview with [core quant interviewr], there were question marks over your approach and communication style.
+Whilst you were strong technically and impressed in your Core Quant interview with [core quant interviewer], there were question marks over your approach and communication style.
 Some interviewers felt you jumped into answers before thinking which led to sub-optimal solutions across both the Core Quant and Trading Strategy interviews.

 Thank you for your time and interest in RCM and we wish you the absolute best of luck in the future.